 It instantly made him in-demand icon for ultrasound, someone who could lecture anywhere to help educate doctors, nurses and clinicians about an imaging field that would prove critical for multiple clinical purposes.

-“He’s made complex material available and understandable to a multitude of folks interested in learning the basis from which ultrasound works and how it works,’’ says John Bennett, PhD, Kremkau’s co-director of the Program for Medical Undersound.
+“He’s made complex material available and understandable to a multitude of folks interested in learning the basis from which ultrasound works and how it works,’’ says John Bennett, PhD, Neurovascular Course Coordinator of the Program for Medical Ultrasound.

 Involvement in Professional Associations